 Gauge R&R study checks the suitability of your measurement system

 A gauge R&R study measurement system analysis (MSA) is used to establish if a measurement system is able to reliably distinguish between the expected range of parts produced.
-By conducting a Gauge R&R study we can determine if our measurement system is suitable for our particular application.
+By conducting a Gauge R&R study, we can determine if our measurement system is suitable for our particular application.
 Are we rejecting good items unnecessarily?
 Or, is our measurement system too elaborate (expensive) for our application?
-To know for sure we will need to perform a Gauge R&R study MSA.
+To know for sure, we'll need to perform a Gauge R&R study MSA.

 Measurement data changes may be due to gauge variation, not the parts

 When measuring parts, our measuring systems can often produce multiple lines of normally distributed measurement data.
 The data looks great, and everyone is happy, right?

 But how do we know if the variation (changing measurements) actually came from different size parts?
 Could the variation be coming from somewhere else?
 Like a failing gauge?
 Loose fixtures?
 Operator interaction?
 If the measurement data variation is not coming from the parts, then we need to question whether it's worth measuring at all.